-How to Talk with Your Partner about Going Nomadic
+Talking with Your Partner about Going Nomadic

 Although I had known for at least ten years that I’d eventually live a nomadic lifestyle, my husband certainly had never thought about a real, full-time, nomadic life for more than a few minutes prior to meeting me.
+Talking to him about going nomadic and how to live a nomadic lifestyle was an interesting conversation.

 In college, he had done his “road trip in a van” adventures and as a career sales person, he’d grown to love his mileage perks which he hacked for vacations and non-work travel.
 He had also had a job where he didn’t own a home, traveling from worksite to worksite for 18 months.
 He had good nomad chops, but could he really go nomadic?
 Full time?
 For, like, possibly ever?

 No Flinching Here.
-We Start With “When”
+We Start With “When” for our Nomadic Life

 Fortunately, when I talked about my dream of living a nomadic lifestyle, he didn’t flinch.
 He was curious.
 We started talking.
 We explored the Who, What, When, Where, Why and How of the issue.
 Who was easy.
-Steve and I.
+Steve and I. Getting through all the 5 Ws and one H of nomadic life was important for us to discuss our future nomad lifestyle and our nomadic retirement.

 Originally the conversation started as a plan to live abroad once our youngest daughter finishes high school.
 Serendipitously, her graduation date and his retirement date coincide.
 Although I was anxious to become nomadic sooner (read about my 4-month nomadic adventure to Latin America in 2019) and my finances allow for it, my parenting role does not.
 I feel the parental pull to maintain a home for our daughter until she leaves for college.

-Let’s Live Abroad
+Let’s Live Abroad in our Retired Nomad Life

 The Nomadic Budget Question, or How?